We're giving you the chance to win back the value of your meal - every time you dine this month!

 Ask about capacities

 When you’re sending out your initial enquiries, ask about the restaurant’s event spaces and capacities.
-It’s helpful to know numbers for both seated and standing standing events, but the most important figure to know is how many it can hold for a sit-down meal.
+It’s helpful to know numbers for both seated and standing events, but the most important figure to know is how many it can hold for a sit-down meal.

 Find out about noise restrictions